bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 <td>8372242</td>
 <td>8372243</td>
 <td>8372244</td>
-<td>...</td>
-<td>8372247</td>
+<td>8372245</td>
 </tr>
 </tbody>
 </table>

 Note that 8372240 is the address of the location (`pointer_1`); the **value** at the location is `*pointer_1`.
-Using `malloc` in the code above, we have allocated the five locations 8372240-8372244 for use in our array.
+Using `malloc` in the code above, we have allocated the six locations 8372240-8372245 for use in our array.
 If we want to put a value in the location, we can use the dereference operator.

     *pointer_1 = 3;

 The value stored in location `pointer_1` is now 3.
-To store values in the other four locations that we've allocated for use, we can simply add one to the value of the location with the dereference operator.
+To store values in the other five locations that we've allocated for use, we can simply add one to the value of the location with the dereference operator.
 In this case the address of **Location 2** in the table above is simply one more than the value of `pointer_1` itself, `pointer + 1`.
 So we can put a